The Hackett Group Announces Strategic Acquisition of Leading Gen AI Development Firm LeewayHertz

 Contextual awareness and sensitivity

 LLMs may not always grasp the nuances of sensitive or emotionally charged topics.
 When generating text in these contexts, providing additional context and guidance to the model is crucial.
 Carefully consider the output’s potential impact and exercise caution to avoid generating content that may be offensive, harmful, or inappropriate.
+This approach ensures that LLM improvement aligns with ethical standards.

 Human-in-the-loop approach